nyberry/HPDM172_assignment/README.md

 IGNORE 1 ROWS;
 ```

-(Each table will have its own import command—see `/mysql/data_import.sql` once created.)
+(Each table will have its own import command— suggest collect these in `/mysql/data_import.sql` once created.)

 ---

 ## 6. Running the required SQL queries

-After data is loaded, you can execute the queries in the `sql_queries/` folder.
+After data is loaded, you could collect the queries to execute in `/mysql/queries.sql`.
+To execute, copy-paste the query directly into the MySQL prompt.

+Or maybe save the, as standalone files in a seperate folder like /sql_queries/

+Then to run a query, something like:

 Example: